Simulations: Leading Change™

 Simulations: Leading Change™ can count towards your CPD recognition with leading professional bodies and trade organisations.
 You can normally record your attendance in the 'organised learning' or 'self-learning' sections.
 Please check with your membership organisation for more information.

 Our in-house delivery option gives you the flexibility to train teams, groups and departments.
-Also reducing delegate travel, training cost and environmental impact - as we train at your choice of location, in the UK or internationally.
+Reducing delegate travel, training cost (significant saving when compared to our open public workshops) and environmental impact - as we train at your choice of location or online, in the UK or internationally.
 Options for tailoring content are available.

-Delegate places are available at up to £315pp + VAT.
+Delegate places are available at up to £430pp + VAT.